FAQ

 If you have questions about bail bonds, keep reading.

-Bail bondsmen do not determine the amount of a person’s bond, that is set by the court holding them.
-The bond amount can be preset by a judge in an arrest warrant, or determined when the person is booked into the jail, based on a pre-determined bond list.
+Bail bondsmen do not determine the amount of a person’s bond that is set by the court holding them.
+The bond amount can be preset by a judge in an arrest warrant or determined when the person is booked into jail based on a predetermined bond list.
 If no bond has been set, the individual will have an opportunity to go before a judge to determine the amount of the bond.

-Once the bond amount has been set, a bondsman can post a bond with the court to secure the individuals release from jail.
-The bondsman is guaranteeing the court that the defendant will return for all of his court dates, for the duration of their case.
-If the defendant does not return for court, the bond is forfeited, and the bondsman must pay to the court the amount of the bond.
+Once the bond amount has been set, a bondsman can post a bond with the court to secure the individual’s release from jail.
+The bondsman is guaranteeing the court that the defendant will return on all of his court dates for the duration of their case.
+If the defendant does not return to court, the bond is forfeited, and the bondsman must pay the court the amount of the bond.

 The amount a bondsman charges to do this can vary depending on the case.
 In most cases, a bondsman will charge 10% of the bond amount.
-In the case of small bonds, bondsman will have a minimum rate they charge, rather than a percentage of the bond.
+In the case of small bonds, bondsmen will have a minimum rate they charge rather than a percentage of the bond.

 In most cases, you do not.
-Here at Rodney’s Bail Bonds, we prefer to not use collateral for our bonds, however collateral may be needed for large bonds or when there is not a cosigner available.
-Collateral secures the bond in the event that the bondsman has to pay a forfeiture, or has to pay to return the individual to the court.
+Here at Rodney’s Bail Bonds, we prefer not to use collateral for our bonds.
+However, collateral may be needed for large bonds or when there is not a co-signer available.
+Collateral secures the bond in the event that the bondsman has to pay a forfeiture or has to pay to return the individual to the court.
 The most common forms of collateral used are property or cash.
 Any collateral put up to secure a bond is returned once the defendant has properly and successfully concluded their case, or the bond is otherwise exonerated.
-If the defendant does not go to court, the collateral is used to pay the forfeiture to the court, or to pay the cost of returning the defendant to court.
-Any remaining balance would then be returned to the person that put up the collateral.
+If the defendant does not go to court, the collateral is used to pay the forfeiture to the court or to pay the cost of returning the defendant to court.
+Any remaining balance would then be returned to the person who put up the collateral.

 No, Rodney’s Bail Bonds and our agents are only licensed to operate within the state of Oklahoma.

-• Q: Why should I choose Rodney and his team to be my bondsman?
+• Why should I choose Rodney and his team to be my bondsman?

-• We offer round the clock, 24 hour services, 7 days a week.
+• We offer round-the-clock, 24-hour services, seven days a week.

-• We are dedicated to having friendly customer service to our clients.
+• We are dedicated to providing friendly customer service to our clients.

 • We respect & value your privacy.

-• We have a strong knowledge base and expertise with the bail bond process.
+• We have a strong knowledge base and expertise in the bail bond process.

 • We offer a wide range of payment options.

-• Q: How does the bail process work in the state of Oklahoma?
+• How does the bail process work in Oklahoma?

-• Q: What documents are required to bail someone out from jail?
+• What documents are required to bail someone out of jail?

 • Valid driver’s license or photo ID